All Episodes

 The information in this document and others is a secret that they want kept secret.

-John Mertha.
+John Murtha.

-John Murph is arguing out there, if you've not seen combat, you can't voice opposition to his view.
+If you've not seen combat, you can't voice opposition to his view.

 This is pretty sick stuff.

-It is repeated by the Libs all the time.
+It is repeated by the libs all the time.

 I thought we were a government ruled by civilian leaders.

-Isn't that what the Libs tell us?
+Isn't that what the libs tell us?

-I thought the Libs opposed military personnel voting in 2000 and 2004.
+I thought the libs opposed military personnel voting in 2000 and 2004.

 They tried to suppress absentee ballots in Florida from military personnel.